smcclatchy/machine-learning-for-biomedical-science/_episodes/04-smoothing.md

 > >   ind = sample(length(y),N)
 > >   Y = y[ind]
 > >   X = x[ind]
+> >   # The model fitted by LOESS will be different according to the data used
+> >   # to fit it, so we need to fit it again to each new random sample.
 > >   fit <- loess(Y~X)
 > >   hat <- predict(fit, newdata=data.frame(X=newx))
 > >   names(hat) <- round(newx,1)
+> >   # Because the model is different, the predicted label for a specific
+> >   # height will be different too.
+We are focused to know how much that
+> >   # prediction will vary.
 > >   return(hat['168'])
 > > })
 > > names(res) <- NULL
+> > # Compute the Standard Error (SE) of the label estimation
 > > popsd(res)
 > > ~~~
 > > {: .language-r}